shikaOzymandias/bankist-introduction-shika/README.md

 # bankist-introduction-shika

-A digital bank introduction page
+## Description

+This project is a part of the curriculum and was assigned by jonas schmedtmann in the Java Script course.
+The purpose of this project is to A digital bank introduction page.